CSA Sign-Up is now! Don’t wait!!

 It is mid-winter here at We Grow and the family is in full off-season mode.
 Plans are underway for the coming season.
 Many new seed varieties have been researched and we are excited to try a few new things this season.
 Seed starting soil, cover crop seeds and organic soil inputs have been ordered.
 Planting maps are being drawn and the CSA membership list is shaping up as usual.

 In retrospect, we plan to capitalize on what went well for us.
 Brassicas like broccoli, kale, cabbage and brussel sprouts did excellent.
 Potatoes and squash were both significantly more productive as well and we finally harvested an abundant crop of sweet corn.
 Moving into the larger field was a challenge as we were breaking new ground and suffered in the cold, wet spring.
-Beans and onions really struggled, but this year should see improvements in production as we continue to build our soil.
+Beans and onions really struggled, but this year should see improvements in production as we continue to build our soil and take more steps to keep the deer out of our growing areas.

 2018 CSA farm memberships: We are now accepting 2018 shares.
 Please go to our CSA member sign-up page for our membership form and details.